 The MCCF EDI TAS Integrated Billing is designed to facilitate transmission of health care service review requests and inquiries to the FSC and receive health care service review responses from the FSC.

 FSC is designed to receive FHIR data from MCCF EDI TAS and to translate that data into a 278x217 request or 278x215 inquiry message.
-It is also designed to receive a 278x217 response or a 278x215 response and to translate it to FHIR data.
+It is also designed to receive a 278x217 response or a 278x215 response from HCCH and to translate it to FHIR data and to transmit back to MCCF EDI TAS.

 Overview Diagram